DibsTHEgreat/portfolio_2024/README.md

 **Co-op Ambassador** @ University of Lethbridge Lethbridge AB September 2024 – December 2024
-- Actively participated in employer outreach, fostering relationships, and expanding student opportunities.
+- Actively participate in employer outreach, fostering relationships, and expanding student opportunities.
-- Collaborated with professors to deliver impactful presentations, promoting the program during classroom visits.
+- Collaborate with professors to deliver impactful presentations, promoting the Co-op program to student body.